python/cpython/Doc/reference/simple_stmts.rst

 :attr:`__annotations__`.

-For expressions as assignment targets, the annotations are evaluated if in class or module scope, but not stored.
+For expressions as assignment targets, the annotations are evaluated if in class or module scope (regardless of whether :pep:`563` is enabled), but not stored.

 If a name is annotated in a function scope, then this name is local for that scope.
 Annotations are never evaluated and stored in function scopes.